icultivator/php-crawler/README.md

 php-crawler
 ===========

-A simple php crawler that based on curl and php-query
+A simple php article crawler that based on curl and phpQuery